sphinix27/auto-task/README.rst

   Will return processed configuration data of an AWS EC2 instance.

-Your task is to get both responses and then validate that the processed configuration data and raw configuration data match, according to the following table.
+Your task is to get both responses and then make a strategy to validate that the raw and processed configuration data match, according to the following table.

+It would be recommended to use a BDD approach and create simple step definitions.

 +------------------------------------+-------------------------------------------------------------+
 | Collection Object                  | Raw Key                                                     |